HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 ## ARC - Authenticated Received Chain

-- the idea of repairing or weakening broken DMARC, DKIM, SPF for forwarding
+- the idea of repairing or weakening the impact of broken DMARC, DKIM, SPF for forwarding
 - and to be able to verify each MTA (hop) on the delivery path by means of a signature
 - each MTA refers to the entries of the previous MTAs
 - Instance number (i) indicates the order of the ARC headers